skeetskeet/theden/README.md

 Misc. scripts/fixes/workarounds I've used or created for The Hunters Den dayz server.

-Started this git 6/29/2013  *not much here yet, slowly adding everything here
+Started this git 6/29/2013  *not much here yet, slowly copying everything to this new repo

 I will be adding all my work from dayz here.